Delnegend/artistdb-rs/README.md

 this way I can ignore the format, and only focus on the content, but there's a bug and an improvement I can make
 - instead of storing the previous `bincode` & comparing 2 `bincode`, pre-`murmurhash` them first
-- there's a post-processing step after parsing the `.toml`, what about the content DOES change pre-process, but stays the same post-process?
+- there's a post-processing step after parsing the `.toml`, what if the content DOES change pre-process, but stays the same post-process?

 > Plan 4: hashed-content-based + pre-post comparison